Sigil Games Online: Acquisition

 Sigil Games Online had around 150 employees at the time they released their only game, Vanguard: Saga of Heroes, on January 30, 2007.
 The development team continued to address the well-documented technical issues users experienced at launch for several months.
-On May 14, 2007, the staff of Sigil Games Online were told to meet in the parking lot at 4:30PM and to take with them what they would need for the rest of the day.
+Four months later, on May 14, the staff of Sigil Games Online were told to meet in the parking lot at 4:30PM and to take with them what they would need for the rest of the day.
 The employees were told that the launch of the game had not gone well, the company was in financial trouble and they were selling the company to Sony Online Entertainment.
-Director of Production, Andy Platter, then told the employees "You're all fired."
+Director of Production, Andy Platter, then told the employees that they were all fired.